ligato/vpp-agent/docs/kvscheduler/kvdescriptor.md

 ### RetrieveDependencies

 * optional attribute, slice of strings
-* if, in order to `Retrieve` values, some other descriptors have to be have their values refreshed first, here you can list them
+* if, in order to `Retrieve` values, some other descriptors must have their respective values refreshed first, here you can list them woth this attribute
-* [for example][vpp-route-retrieve-deps], in order to retrieve routes and re-construct their configuration for NB models, interfaces have to be retrieved first, to learn the mapping between interface names (NB ID) and their indexes (SB ID) from the metadata map of the interface plugin
+* [for example][vpp-route-retrieve-deps], in order to retrieve routes and re-construct their configuration for NB models, interfaces must be retrieved first, to learn the mapping between interface names (NB ID) and their indices (SB ID) from the metadata map of the interface plugin
   - this is because the retrieved routes will reference outgoing interfaces through SB indexes, which need to be [translated into the logical names from NB][vpp-route-iface-name]